spilotes/spilotes/README.md

 <p align="center">
 ☄️Currently, my main focus of my career is the areas<br>
   of web development using JavaScript and React stacks.<br>
-  I hope you find all the information you need.<br>
-  If you want to know more send me a message on the channels below and<br>
-I'll answer you soon.👇
 </p>

 </div>